-Angela Marcantonio is associated professor of Historical Linguistics and Finno-Ugric Studies at the University of Rome "La Sapienza".
+Angela Marcantonio is associated professor of Historical Linguistics, Finno-Ugric and Hungarian Studies at the University of Rome "La Sapienza".
 Her principal area of research is the method of historical linguistics, which attempts to trace languages all the way back through time to an original hypothesized 'ancestor' language.

 Angela teaches introductory courses in historical linguistics and Uralic studies for undergraduate students.
 For postgraduate students her courses cover comparative linguistics in more depth, with particular reference to the Uralic languages.